 Discussion questions: What is Fox and Luxton's definition of family?
 What are the advantages and disadvantages of this working definition?
 B. Fox and M. Luxton are making an argument about how some features of families are affected by the way people in different societies acquire their livelihood.
 What is their argument?
 Katherine Newman's study begins with a discussion of how the journey into adulthood has changed in the last few decades.
 How has it?
 Why has it?
 And what are Newman's findings about how young adults are now defining "adulthood"?
+What is Sasha Roseneil and Shelley Budgeon's criticism of family sociology, and what are they arguing?

 Sept.
-29 Is the Nuclear Family Universal or "Natural"?
+26 Is the Nuclear Family Universal or "Natural"?
 Some Cross-Cultural Evidence, and a Brief Consideration of Foraging Societies